Streamerbot/docs/streamerbot/3.api/1.sub-actions/twitch/rewards/set-group-paused-state.md

 ### `State`
 - `Paused`: Pause the selected group
 - `Unpaused`: Unpause the selected group
-- `Toggle`: Toggle the the paused state of the selected group
+- `Toggle`: Toggle the paused state of the selected group

 ## Variables
 :variables-description{empty}